gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 }
 ```

-To make it possible to verify metadata for a program, we’ll use the `metahash()` function:
+To make it possible to verify metadata for a program, we'll use the `metahash()` function:

 ```rust title="hello-world/src/lib.rs"
 #[no_mangle]